West Surrey Racing

 West Surrey Racing is a UK-based motorsport team run by New Zealander Dick Bennetts.
-He is responsible for masterminding the careers of such names as Ayrton Senna, Mika Häkkinen, Jonathan Palmer, Rubens Barrichello, Maurício Gugelmin and Eddie Irvine with his involvement in F3 and a racing academy in the 80s and 90s.
+He is responsible for masterminding the careers of talents such as Ayrton Senna via his involvement in F3 and a racing academy in the 80s and 90s.
 Founded in 1981, WSR has won more than 70 races in Formula 3 and more than 100 class and outright wins in the BTCC.